-SECTION 1 Introduction 3 Section 1.1 Use this chapter together with other materials that explain your drug coverage SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 4 Section 2.1 What are the drug payment stages for our plan members?
-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 5 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date 6 SECTION 4 There is no deductible for the plan 7 Section 4.1 You do not pay a deductible for your Part D drugs SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 7 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a covered drug 8 9 \$2,960 .10 SECTION 6 During the Coverage Gap Stage, the plan continues to pay its share of the cost of your drugs and you pay your share of the cost 11 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$4,700 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs 13 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year 14 SECTION 8 Additional benefits information 14 Section 8.1 Our plan has benefit limitations.
-14 SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them .14 Section 9.1 Our plan has separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccination shot Section 9.2 You may want to call us at Customer Service before you get a vaccination 16
+SECTION 1 Introduction 1 3 Section 1.1 Use this chapter together with other materials that explain your drug coverage • Section 1.2 Types of out-of-pocket costs you may pay for covered drugs SECTION 2 ay for a drug depends on which "drug payment stage" you are in when you g et the drug 4 Section 2.1 What are the drug payment stages for our plan members?
+4 SECTION 3 We send yo u reports that explain payments for your drugs and which paymen it stage you a re in 5 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") 5 Section 3.2 Help us keep our information about your drug payments up to date 6 SECTION 4 There is no deductible for the plan 7 Section 4.1 Your plan does not have a deductible for your Part D drugs 7 SECTION 5 During the l nitial Coverage Stage, the plan pays its share of your drug costs a nd you pay you ır share 7 Section 5.1 What you pay for a drug depends on the drug and where you fill you prescription Section 5.2 A table that shows your costs for a covered drug 8 Section 5.3 If your doctor prescribes less than a full month's supply, you may no have to pay the cost of the entire month's supply Section 5.4 You stay in the Initial Coverage Stage until your total drug costs for t year reach \$4,020 SECTION 6 During the Coverage Gap Stage, the plan continues to pay its share of the cos st of your drug gs and you pay your share of the cost 10 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6.350 .
+10

+Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost fo or your drugs 12 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay i stage for the rest of the year SECTION 8 Additional b penefits information Section 8.1 Our plan has benefit limitations 13 SECTION 9 What you pa ay for vaccinations covered by Part D depends on how and wh ere you get the m 13 Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine 13 Section 9.2 You may want to call us at Customer Service before you get a vaccination 15